kahlertfr/depth-aware-motion-deblurring/docs/chapters/evaluation.rst

 Another fact is that small regions mostly lacking any texture like the one of depth layer 11 can not improve the PSF estimation.
 Therefore they could be ignored.

 The main effect on the deconvolution result has the estimated PSF.
 The **PSF estimation** for the mid-/leaf-level nodes mostly yields blurry kernels as shown in :ref:`psf-estimate` whereas the estimated blur kernels of the paper look very sparse.
 The authors already used a blur kernel refinement step in one of their other papers :cite:`Xu2010`.
-A sparse blur kernel is produced by iteratively removing values from the kernel preserving its shap.
-It seems to be used here too.
+A sparse blur kernel is produced by iteratively removing values from the kernel preserving its shape.
+It could be used here too.

 .. raw:: LaTex